 - This provides customers with a map and live updates on how close their delivery is from arrival.

-- Many delivery services have begun adding the finishing touch: A photo of the package delivered on the porch or tucked out-of-sight in the carport to confirm delivery.
-This is particularly useful when the customer is not home to receive the package or no-contact delivery has been requested.
+- Many delivery services have begun adding the finishing touch: A photo of the package delivered on the porch or tucked out of sight in the carport to confirm delivery.
+This is particularly useful when the customer is not home to receive the package, or if no-contact delivery has been requested.

 Real-time tracking and updates are crucial for customer satisfaction.

-Across the board, customers prefer services that provide real-time tracking of their deliveries and to know when a package is en route compared to the uncertainty of waiting for an estimated arrival window.
+Across the board, customers prefer services that provide precise, real-time tracking of their deliveries, compared to the uncertainty of waiting for an estimated arrival window.
 There are several important reasons for this.
 Real-time tracking and updates provide customers with the assurance that their package is coming and that it’s been seen recently.
 From important and costly orders to anticipating the arrival of dinner, customers want to see their package at every stage of the delivery process.

 But there are also other elements that play a role in real-time delivery updates and customer satisfaction.

 - Depending on what is being delivered, your customers may want to meet their package at the door.
 In fact, it might be necessary for the package to be handed off to a resident (or business employee) rather than left unattended on the porch.
-Real-time tracking can tell customers when their package is en route and when to expect their package and when to make themselves available.
+Real-time tracking can tell customers when their package is en route and the time it should arrive, so they know when to make themselves available.

-- For customers who aren’t home when the package arrives, real-time tracking can tell them to expect a package on their porch when they return.
-Especially if there is a photo of the delivered package.
+- For customers who aren’t home for their deliveries, real-time tracking can let them know to expect a package on the porch when they return; including a photo of the successful delivery is especially helpful.

-- Real-time tracking and updates provide customers with the assurance that their package will arrive on time.
-In fact, customers can even be impressed by the rapid transport of their delivery over short times and long distances when they see that only a few hours pass between scans that are many miles and cities apart.
+- Real-time tracking and updates provide customers with assurance and confidence.
+In many cases, live tracking information can impress customers when they see that only a few hours pass between scans that are many miles and cities apart; it can be an easy way to demonstrate the efficiency and speed of your delivery process.

-- Of course, en route tracking also helps customers manage their expectations without worrying about lost packages when there are delays.
-If bad weather, traffic, or other setbacks occur, timely and regular updates can help customers to wait patiently and be understanding of delays.
+- Of course, en route tracking also helps customers manage their expectations without worrying about lost packages when there are unexpected delays.
+If bad weather, traffic, or other setbacks occur, timely and regular updates help customers stay informed and wait patiently.

 - Finally, real-time tracking allows customers to anticipate their package with positivity.
-If they are eager for their order to arrive, customers can check the tracking and rest assured that their package is still on its way, counting down the days or hours to its arrival, once en route, while confident that their enthusiasm will be rewarded.
+If they are eager for their order to arrive, customers can check the tracking and rest assured that their package is still on its way.
+Counting down the days or hours to a package’s arrival, once it is en route, provides necessary intel while rewarding enthusiasm.

 How Real-Time Tracking and Updates Can Create a Competitive Edge